Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Simulation studies

+The simulation results also show that there are efficiency gains when the inference is based on a set of multiple time points (equally spread on the transition time scale) rather than on a single time point.
+The inference based on the set of 10-time points yields a smaller estimation bias and better coverage probabilities.
+Therefore, for covariate inference, we recommend that the pseudo-values should be calculated at a set of multiple time points that span the distribution of the transition time scale.

-In general, for a small number of clusters, the simulation exercises show that the inferential results corresponding to the illness state should be interpreted carefully.
-Usually, it is relatively difficult to estimate and obtain reliable inference for the illness state due to the non-monotonicity of the SOP of this state.
+In general, a large number of clusters is typically required to get reliable inference for the illness state.
+For a small number of clusters, it is relatively difficult to estimate and obtain reliable inferences for the illness state due to the non-monotonicity of the SOP of this state.
 Besides, since it is a transient state, only a few patients tend to occupy this state at any given time.
 The estimated SOP curves for this state are usually not smooth for small samples, and large samples are typically required to obtain reliable estimates.

-Further, for the case where the estimating equations were based on a set of pseudo-values computed at $r=10$ different time points, we observed similar inferential results for the scenarios shown in Figures \ref{fig: pow_LN30} $-$ \ref{fig: pow_nics30}.
-Under this setting, we modeled the temporal correlation using an AR-1 structure, and we estimated the within-subject correlation coefficient using the two-stage quasi-least squares (QLS) method \citep{chaganty1997} for both marginal models.
-We follow this approach for the analysis of real-world data sets.
-However, the simulation results are not presented here because our central objective in this paper was to investigate the correct adjustment for ICS with pseudo-value regression.